dionyziz/stream.js-website/docs/API/Constructor.md

 > new Stream()

-Create a new empty stream.
+Creates a new empty stream (a stream with no elements).

 ```js
 var s = new Stream();